 The ministers of Spain, France, Germany and the U.K. responsible for their countries’ interest in Airbus have issued a joint statement favoring a global emissions trading system to replace the EU’s Emissions Trading System (ETS).
 “We are very aware that the clock is ticking,” the U.K.’s newly appointed business minister, Michael Fallon, said at the ILA Berlin air show following the Airbus ministers’ Sept.
 11 conference.
 “Airbus has left us in no doubt that [ETS] is a clear threat to its ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European Ministers Use Air Show To Promote Global Emissions Standard".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European Ministers Use Air Show To Promote Global Emissions Standard".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.